I. Short-Term Visit (90 days or less)

-Please note that all foreigners who stay in Japan for more than 90 days, whether they live in temporary address or in hotel, must register at the City Hall of your residence, and obtain Alien Registration Cards.
+All foreigners who stay in Japan for more than 90 days, whether they live in temporary address or at a hotel, must register at the City Hall of your residence after entering Japan.